Can't Get You Out of My Head: Legacy

 Publications like The Guardian and Rolling Stone recognise "Can't Get You Out of My Head" as Minogue's signature song.
 In 2012, the UK agency PRS for Music, which collects royalties on behalf of songwriters and composers, named "Can't Get You Out of My Head" the most popular song of the decade because it received the most airplay and live covers in the 2000s decade.
+In 2025, the song placed 27 in the Triple J Hottest 100 of Australian Songs.